Splanis/Pizza-App/README.md

 ## Overview

 This is a project for my Thesis at University of West Attica.
 It is developed with React Library for the Front end and Node.js for the
 Backend.
-You can find the RestApi for this WebApp to my Rest-Api repository (https://github.com/Splanis/Rest-Api).
+You can find the RestApi for this WebApp to my Pizza-REST-API repository (https://github.com/Splanis/Pizza-REST-API).

 ### Presentation